Dirkster99/NumericUpDownLib/Readme.md

 and so forth... see also Issue [#4](https://github.com/Dirkster99/NumericUpDownLib/issues/4) for more details.

-Each control implementation is specific a certain .Net data type:
+Each control implementation is specific for a certain .Net data type:

 | Data Type | Control                |
 | :---      | :---                   |